georgia-tech-db/evadb/docs/source/contribute/internals/catalog.rst

 Catalog Manager
 ---------------

-Explanation for developers on how to use the eva `catalog_manager <https://github.com/georgia-tech-db/eva/blob/076704705c35245a6c83a626dba599342c59ff64/evadb/catalog/catalog_manager.py#L44>`_.

-CatalogManager class that provides a set of services to interact with a database that stores metadata about tables, columns, and user-defined functions (UDFs).
+`catalog_manager <https://github.com/georgia-tech-db/eva/blob/076704705c35245a6c83a626dba599342c59ff64/evadb/catalog/catalog_manager.py#L44>`_ provides a set of services to interact with a database that stores metadata about tables, columns, and user-defined functions (UDFs).
 Information like what is the data type in a certain column in a table, type of a table, its name, etc..
 It contains functions to get, insert and delete catalog entries for Tables, UDFs, UDF IOs, Columns and Indexes.

 This data is stored in the eva_catalog.db file which can be found in `~/.evadb/<version>/` folder.